nouha18/nouha18/README.md

  ⚡ Fun fact: don't copy past without undrestand what's the code is about.

 ##🌱 I’m currently learning new features with nextjs,IA,react,angular,nodejs, react native and many other new crossframework ### to be published.
+### ⚡ As a part of the program, i'm basically preparing new features with Microsoft 365 business central development and Excel js REST API.

                                ### My Youtube Channel :Nouha Mbarek